Open Banking

 Open banking has been all the hype in the fintech world since the concept was introduced back in 2018.
 Allowing third parties smooth and secure access to banking data through a set of APIs is actually a great idea.
 Once you overcome the challenges open banking brings, that is.
 And there are no two ways about it — those challenges are plenty, from technical and regulatory to organizational and cultural ones.

-For example, an open banking app must ensure regulatory compliance with the EU’s GDPR, PSD2 (Payment Services Directive 2.0), 3DS (3-D Secure), and UK’s Open Banking legislation, as well as other open banking regulations worldwide.
+For example, a secure open banking mobile app must ensure regulatory compliance with the EU’s GDPR, PSD2 (Payment Services Directive 2.0), 3DS (3-D Secure), and UK’s Open Banking legislation, as well as other open banking regulations worldwide.
 It should also support a wide variety of third-party APIs and custom connectors, many of which are open-source, so security, compatibility, and failover concerns must also be addressed.

 But with enough open banking and fintech development expertise, finding and implementing solutions to all open banking challenges is possible.
 And at ElifTech, we know how to do precisely that.
 Read on to learn the solutions — we promise it’s worth your time.